dreinix/ConsoleArgsParser/README.md

 # ConsoleArgsParser
+## CodeKatas
-Development tendency of apps course group project
+Development tendency of apps course group project - CodeKatas, a library that helps you parse boolean flags from command line.

 ## Getting Started